IsiBee/weather-challenge/README.md

 ### Access Application

-You can find the scheduler here:
+You can find the weather app here:
 *  https://isibee.github.io/weather-challenge/

 You can find the code here: